dchu096/dweeber/README.md

 ⚠️Warned you!
-These codes are a total mess right now.
+The code is a total mess right now.
 Don't expect anything to work.

 ✔️This is the current ongoing channel